 Primarily, there are two types of online funding that show major signs of stability and growth—peer-to-peer funding and online platform-based business funding.

-For borrowers, the combination of lower repayment rates (relative to bank loans) and more convenience, both P2P and OPB loans are well worth a look.
+For borrowers, the combination of lower cost of capital (relative to bank funding) and more convenience, both P2P and OPB funding are well worth a look.

 Invoice factoring can provide immediate working capital to help cover a funding gap caused by slow-paying customers.
 Improved cash flow: You can keep loyal customers on longer payment terms but still improve your cash flow to help you grow your business.
 Instead of waiting 30-to-60 days to get paid by customers, small business owners get access to cash within 48 hours, by opting for the factoring route.
 The size of the factoring market is in the billions, although much of those assets are tied to specific industries, like trucking, retail, construction, and health care.